Eye Tracking Applications

 Visual Browsing of Large Collections of Images

-Within the field of Information Visualization, the subclass of the so-called Information Presentation has to date received relatively limited attention.
+Within the field of Information Visualization, the subclass of the so-called Information Presentation has received relatively limited attention to date.
 We are especially interested in browsing large collections of images in effective and fast ways, starting from the assumption that it is often necessary to examine image databases to search for something, but without knowing what exactly.

-E-learning is the new frontier of the teaching challenge and can provide many benefits.
+E-learning can provide many benefits.
 However, to be really useful, an e-learning system must rely on proper user models and interaction paradigms, which are the object of our research.

 User-centered Interface Design